uidaholib/main-web-redesign_draft/content/covid19/impact.md

 - Meetings, classes, workshops and events larger than 10 individuals will be postponed until the next stage of reopening, or may take place remotely.
 - Library instruction may take place virtually, in the course instructor's classroom, or if class size allows, in library classrooms.
 - Individuals who have already been assigned a graduate study carrel may continue to use their dedicated space.
-- The Map Room will be closed until the next stage of reopening.
+- The Map Room will is currently open from 8am – 5pm, and is only meant for individuals or pairs, NOT large groups.
 To request help accessing maps, please contact <rattebur@uidaho.edu>.

 ## Circulation and Collections
 {: .my-4}